 I thought that I would wake up literally not being able to move the next morning – everything hurt (yes, everything).

 Read the whole story in Day 1: What The Hell Am I Doing?

 Having taken my first zero day, and feeling a bit guilty about it (a rookie thru-hiker mistake), I decided to put in big miles hiking out of Idyllwild and make it all the way to my next resupply at Ziggy and The Bear’s in Cabazon – only thirty miles away (five miles longer than my previous day).

 The last ten miles were all downhill or flat according to the elevation profile, so how bad could it be?
 Answer: really bad.

-At 20:00 I hit the 200 mile marker as the sun set behind the mountains and I resolved to finish hiking the remaining ten miles before stopping for the night.
-Long story short, it was a terrible decision and this quickly became my least favorite day on trail (replacing Day One).
+At 20:00 I hit the 200-mile marker as the sun set behind the mountains and I resolved to finish hiking the remaining ten miles before stopping for the night.
+Long story short, it was a terrible decision and this quickly became my least favorite day on the trail (replacing Day One).